 The stunning Wind Cave formations are one of the best sights to visit in northern Utah.
 These unique limestone caves are located on top of a hillside and can only be accessed by hiking a 4-mile-long out-and-back trail.

-If you are planning a trip down the scenic Logan Canyon in Utah, the Wind Caves is a must-see location along this route.
+If you are planning a trip down the Logan Canyon Scenic Byway in Utah, the Wind Caves is a must-see location along this route.

 In our guide below we cover where the Wind Caves Trail is located, how long it takes to do the hike, what to expect, and other helpful tips!